lundgren2/dotfiles/README.md

 ### Profiling

 Zsh provides a built-in module `zsh/zprof` that can be used to profile Zsh functions.
 At the beginning of `~/.zshrc`, add `zmodload zsh/zprof`.
-After restart the shell, run `zprof` to show a rich output on Zsh startup loading.
+After restarting the shell, run `zprof` to show a rich output on Zsh startup loading.

-There is also an alias `benchmarkShell` that time the shell startup 10 times.
+There is also a function `benchmark_function` that time the shell startup 10 times.

-## MacOS:

 # Manual steps:

 - Authenticate Github CLI: `gh auth login`.
-- Setup Jetbrains IntelliJ licence
+- Setup Jetbrains IntelliJ license
 - Login to Logi Options account

 ## Credits